naeem6100/urdu-sentences/README.md

 These sentences are normalized.

-Normalized sentences are sorted in a file according to number of words in sentence.
+Each file has a name like
+sN.txt
+which tells us that each sentence in the file have N words

 Urdu Hack is used for text normalization https://github.com/urduhack/urduhack